CORM Provides Semen Analysis to Couples with Questions about Infertility

 Semen Analysis Findings are Only Part of Your Fertility Report

 Just as you would in the birth of your child, the couple should both be present when the doctor discusses the results of the semen analysis so that both partners understand the implications.
 The semen analysis report includes:

 - Any abnormalities in sperm count, morphology (shape), or motility (movement and progression).

 - Number of sperm per milliliter of semen (concentration)

 - Absence or presence of white blood cells

 Your fertility doctors at CORM will evaluate your semen analysis with great care.
 During your consultation, they will discuss what will be studied and what the indicating factors actually mean so that you can begin the necessary steps to start a family.
-Call us today if you are seeking open and helpful information about a semen analysis test.
+Call us today if you are seeking open and helpful information about a semen analysis test in Houston.
 We are here to help.